niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 -----

-# 3 **NTAC progress after NIEM 5**
+# 3 NIEM and Information Metamodels

-The next section describes the work of the NTAC after the publication of NIEM 5 and before the formation of the OASIS NIEMOpen project.

-## 3.1 Metamodel and Common Model Format (CMF)
+## 3.1 NIEM Metamodel and Common Model Format (CMF)

 The existing NIEM community is accustomed to working with NIEM models in XSD.
 They will need XSD modeling in NIEM 6.
 However, XSD is not a natural modeling